 The common stock issued in the offering will be freely transferable under the Securities Act of 1933.
 Directors and officers of the Company or Nodak Mutual that purchase shares of common stock in the offering will be required to enter into lockup agreements with the Company pursuant to which they will be prohibited from transferring such shares for a period of one year after completion of the offering.
-Accordingly, the transfer of shares issued to our directors and officers will be restricted for a period of one year from the effective date of the offering.
-The directors and officers of NI Holdings also are subject to additional resale restrictions under Rule 144 of the Securities Act of 1933.
+Accordingly, the transfer of shares issued to our directors and officers will be restricted for a period of one year after restrictions under Rule 144 of the Securities Act of 1933.
 Shares of common stock issued to directors and officers will bear a legend giving appropriate notice of these restrictions.
 We will give instructions to the transfer agent for the common stock regarding these transfer restrictions.
 Any shares issued to the directors and officers of NI Holdings as a stock dividend, stock split or otherwise with respect to restricted stock will be subject to the same restrictions.
 Shares acquired by the directors and officers after the completion of the offering will be subject to the requirements of Rule 144.
 See "Management - Directors and Officers."